Nithya-Varshini/sample-main/README.md

 **🏃‍♀️ Getting Started**

 Download she-Wallet from this GitHub repository.

+Download the Zip file, and unzip it, go to the Lib Folder and click "RUN"

-After downloading the app, you can sign up for an account to explore the app. or use these default Credentials to directly log in to the App:
+Kindly use a android mobile phone for testing the Debug APK and not an emulator (for geo-location traking purposes) After downloading the app, you can sign up for an account to explore the app. or use these default Credentials to directly log in to the App:
 Username: test@gmail.com